nleaf/nleaf.github.io/our-customers.md

 label: SEO
 name: seo
 seo_title: Cloud Computing and Data Center Infrastructure as a Service
-description: Expedient is the local cloud, colocation, IaaS and DRaaS provider in Baltimore, Boston, Cleveland, Columbus, Indianapolis, Memphis and Pittsburgh.
+description: Expedient is proud to be the trusted IT adviser to organizations spanning a number of verticals, including eCommerce/retail, energy/utilities, financial services, healthcare, manufacturing, professional services, software as a service, and more.
+  Our tailored infrastructure as a service solutions have helped these companies, and others, achieve the outcomes they were looking for.
 image: ''

 ---